 To cook the potatoes and green beans, generously salt a pot of boiling water.
 Cook the beans in boiling water for about 3 minutes.
 Remove the beans from the boiling water and transfer to a bowl of ice water to stop the cooking.
 Cook the potatoes in salted boiling water until fork tender.

 To keep the veggies from absorbing salt while cooking, and to make this dish lower in sodium, steam both the beans and the potatoes then add a pinch or two of salt when making the dressing.

 Green beans in potato salad is best served chilled.

 Wash and clean potatoes.
-Boil in generously salted water until tender.
-Drain; cool to room temperature.
+Boil in generously salted water until tender. rain; cool to room temperature.

 Wash and trim green beans; break into two or three pieces.
-Steam or boil green beans in slightly salted water until slightly tender but not too soft.
-Drain; cool to room temperature.
+Steam or boil green beans in slightly salted water until slightly tender but not too soft. rain; cool to room temperature.

 A great summer dish that can be made with small yellow or red potatoes and red or white wine vinegar.
 Add a pinch or two of finely minced garlic for an extra burst of flavor.

 DISCLOSURE: Some of the links in this post are affiliate links.
 This means that if you click on a link and buy the product, I will receive a very small commission of the sales price at no cost to you.